 Certain students are exempt from paying tuition and some of the required fees by state law.
 Specific eligibility requirements under these provisions can be obtained from the program office.
 Applications for exemptions must be completed prior to registration for the semester.
+Continued receipt of a tuition and fee exemption and/or waiver is conditional on the student maintaining a GPA for making satisfactory academic progress (Texas Education Code, Sections 54.2001 and 54.2002).

 Exempt classifications include the following:

-- a.
-Residents of the State of Texas who were classified as Prisoners of War on or after January 1, 1999 and were Texas residents at the time they entered the armed services are exempt from tuition, required fees and other expenses related to attending the university. - Residents of the State of Texas who are children of Prisoners of War or Persons Missing in Action are exempt from paying all tuition and required fees. - Blind and/or deaf students eligible for the rehabilitation services of the State Commission for the Blind and/or the Division of Vocational e.
-Hazelwood Act benefits:

-- Rehabilitation of the Texas Education Agency are exempt from all tuition and fees. - d.
+a.
+Residents of the State of Texas who were classified as Prisoners of

+- War on or after January 1, 1999 and were Texas residents at the time they entered the armed services are exempt from tuition, required fees and other expenses related to attending the university. - Residents of the State of Texas who are children of Prisoners of War or Persons Missing in Action are exempt from paying all tuition and required fees. - c.
+Blind and/or deaf students eligible for the rehabilitation services of the State Commission for the Blind and/or the Division of Vocational Rehabilitation of the Texas Education Agency are exempt from all tuition and fees. - d.
 Minor children and surviving spouses of firemen; peace officers, municipal, county or state peace officer or game warden disabled or killed-on-duty may be exempt from paying tuition and fees, and other expenses related to attending the university.